How to end the wall mounted handrail.

 In the explanations below I may use the term straight wall rail, these will work for spiral wall rail or any other geometric shaped flight.

-Images will be added over the next few days.
+More images are being added over the next few days.

 Mitred back to wall.